FATE ONE: A Prophecy

 1

 “Naught can be done to cease the crushing flow of era cometh.
-For all that they have made will in due time fade, their lasting mark be only their fall.”
+For all they have made will in due time fade, their lasting mark be only their fall.”

 Outside the gargantuan citadel, its brick-laden steeple which spiraled up toward the golden heavens they assumed they found, an infinite number of branches canopied the highrise.
 A flock of white-plumed birds soared in formation; their sights set toward the clear twilight skies, fleeing the storm approaching their tails.
 They pass through the hundreds upon thousands of green leaves gracing the boughs, reflected upon them warm hues of the brilliant sun that finds itself consumed by ever darker clouds.